AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-edit-topics.md

     >
     >You can enable or disable this feature and configure favorite elements for insertion through the Quick insert menu available in the Editor settings.
 For details, view [Editor settings](./config-editor-settings.md).

-1. Search for a new element or select one from your favorites, and insert it directly at the current cursor position using the inline element insertion toolbar.
+    1. Search for a new element or choose one from your favorites using the Quick Insert menu, then insert it at the current cursor position.
+Favorites include your most frequently used elements, and only those that are valid for the current cursor location are shown.
+You can enable or disable this feature and configure favorite elements for insertion through the Quick insert menu available in the the [Editor settings](./config-editor-settings.md).

     ![Quick insert menu](./images/quick-insert-menu-in-editor.png){width="650" align="left"}

 >[!TAB Old Editor]

 1. To make changes in your topic, click within the text boundary of the required element and start making edits.